bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Thanks!

-Thanks for taking the time, and I hope you found something useful here.
+Thanks for reading this and I hope you found something useful here.

 If you find this way of coding attractive, you may want to check [ClojureScript](https://github.com/clojure/clojurescript/wiki/Quick-Start)